oracle/graal/docs/reference-manual/graalvm-updater.md

 * `--config <path>` to provide the path to a download token
 * `--show-ee-token` to print a saved download token

-### Provide a Download Token via Environment Variable
+## Provide a Download Token via Environment Variable for CI/CD

 A download token can also be provided via an environment variable.
 This is useful for automation use cases, for example, in continuous integration (CI) and continuous delivery (CD) setups.

-Note: The GitHub Action for GraalVM has [instructions on how to set up CI/CD using the download token](https://github.com/graalvm/setup-graalvm#basic-graalvm-enterprise-edition-template).
+> Note: The GitHub Action for GraalVM has [instructions on how to set up CI/CD using the download token](https://github.com/graalvm/setup-graalvm#basic-graalvm-enterprise-edition-template).

-As a prerequisite, use the GraalVM Updater manually to set up GraalVM and any components you may need.
-As part of this, the GraalVM Updater will help you create a valid download token.
+As a prerequisite, use GraalVM Updater manually to set up GraalVM and any components you may need.
+It will help you create a valid download token.

 To show this download token, run: